 Fifth Street & Grove Street Reconstruction Project

-Preconstruction neighborhood meeting on April 30
+Preconstruction neighborhood meeting held April 30

 City Council awards construction bid

-The Dover City Council at its March 27 meeting unanimously authorized awarding the construction bid for the Fifth and Grove Reconstruction Project to N. Granese & Sons of Salem, Massachusetts for a cost not to exceed $5,147,405.
+The Dover City Council at its March 27, 2024 meeting unanimously authorized awarding the construction bid for the Fifth and Grove Reconstruction Project to N. Granese & Sons of Salem, Massachusetts for a cost not to exceed $5,147,405.
 Click here for the resolution.

 The Council also authorized engineering consultant Woodard & Curran, of Andover, Massachusetts to provide construction oversight, which includes a resident engineer on the project site, for $436,000.
 This brings their contract total to $713,409, which also includes creating engineered construction documents.
 Click here for the resolution.